CBD Vs THC: How Do They Differ?

 Another difference when comparing CBD vs THC is when you take a drug test.
 In a standard drug test, only the THC shows up on the screen.
 This is because these tests only look for chemicals that are related to THC.
 Be aware that cannabinoids are stored in the body’s fat so even if a few weeks have already passed since you used THC, it can still appear on your drug test.

 Still, this trace of THC can show up on your drug test results.
 Since CBD is not properly regulated, and even if the label says that it has the right amount of THC for a CBD-based product, it may still contain more THC than you expect.
-To avoid this, you should carefully study the market for CBD products and purchase only from reputable and trusted sources.
+To avoid this, you should carefully study the market for this products and purchase only from reputable and trusted sources.

 In conclusion, if you want to use cannabis for recreational purposes, you might want to consider using THC.
-However, if you only want the medical benefits without the side effect of feeling stoned and high, CBD is the right choice for you.
+However, if you only want the medical benefits without the side effect of feeling stoned and high, it is the right choice for you.
 Choose what you want to take depending on the effects that you aim to gain.
 Furthermore, whichever you want to use, always take it in moderation and avoid consuming large quantities.